Komo language: Sociolinguistics

 The region of Western Ethiopia and Eastern Sudan hosts many ethnic and linguistic groups, many of which are closely related, therefore many sociological and linguistic studies of the region contradict one another.
 A large part of the confusion arises from ethnic identity versus linguistic identity, which may use the same words.
 Moreover, there is a disparity between self identification and outsider identification.
 Speakers of Komo self identify as ethnically Komo and are generally identified by others as ethnically Komo as well; however speakers of Gwama may self identify as either ethnically Komo or ethnically Mao, and are generally identified as ethnically Komo by the government.
 Gwama and Komo are related languages, having about 30% cognates with one another, however they are not mutually intelligible.

 The Komo language is mentioned in the constitution of the Benishangul-Gumuz state of Ethiopia, and therefore it is actually warranted higher prestige than other surrounding languages.
 Moreover, because of this it is included as part of a multilingual education initiative in the region.
 Most education is in the region is in Amharic, the official language of the state and country, however the Komo ethnic group has the right to receive an education in Komo.
 Some writing workshops have been run in the Komo language, and an orthography has been conclusively decided, although many Komo speakers remain illiterate.
 Even though Komo seems to politically be more prestigious, it is generally a minority language in villages with a Gwama speaking majority and most Komo speakers are bilingual in Gwama.
-It is important to note that this situation appears to be reversed in Sudan, where Komo speakers outnumber Gwama speakers.
+This situation appears to be reversed in Sudan, where Komo speakers outnumber Gwama speakers.

 Most Komo speakers are bilingual, because they live in close proximity to many other linguistic groups and, at least where research has been conducted in Ethiopia, there are no geographic pockets in which Komo is spoken exclusively.
 In general, the languages that Komo speakers may be bilingual in are: Gwama, Oromo, or Amharic, although the latter is only likely in the case of people who have achieved a decent education.
 Amharic and English are assigned very high prestige by Komo speakers, as well as speakers of other minority languages in the region.
 Women are more likely to be monolingual than men, and younger people are more likely to be bilingual.
 The Komo linguistic group has no qualms regarding intermarriage with people from other linguistic groups.